Gaia3D/-Deprecated-F4DConverter/README.md

 which is devised for Mago3D - 3D web geo-platform. (www.mago3d.com).
 This project is of Microsoft Visual Studio 2015 C++ project.

+## developer's comments ##
+- F4DConverter runs only in Windows 7 or later version of 64-bit OS
+- This is window-based BUT FAKES as it runs in CLI mode.
+So you have to run this in cmd.exe
+- Currently, this has bugs in converting .3ds, specially in making SimpleBuildingTexture3x3.png and applying transformation matrix on some data nodes.

 ## supported input formats ##
 - .ifc
 - .3ds